JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

     Ideally, a discovered vulnerability is directly reported to the vendor.
 The vendor rewards the finder (often via a bug bounty program) and agrees with the finder to keep the software vulnerability a secret.
 The vendor then creates a patch and (periodically) releases updates containing one or more security patches.
 Thus, the vendor is aware of the issue and provides a fix.

     However, sometimes a “zero-day vulnerability” occurs.
-A zero-day (0-day) vulnerability is a specific type of security flaw that is unknown to the software developers or the wider security community at the time it is discovered by hackers.
+A zero-day (0-day) vulnerability is a specific type of security flaw that is unknown to the software developers and the security community at the time it is discovered by hackers.
 Because the vulnerability is not yet known, no one can properly protect against it.

     Returning to the house analogy, imagine advertising on the internet that you’ve left your front door open while you’re away for the weekend.
+Because you are away, you can not protect your house and all your precious belongings.

     🤓 *The term ‘zero-day’ reflects that the developers had zero days to develop a fix.*